Evri international FAQs

 We would appreciate you taking extra care to weigh and measure your parcel and fill in all the information correctly.
 If the information you provide is incorrect, including parcel size details, it could result in your parcel being held at customs, with delays and charges outside of our control.

-When you book a Courier Collection, you’ll get to choose the day that suits you.
+When you book a courier collection, you’ll get to choose the day that suits you.
 On the day that the courier is due to collect your parcel, you’ll receive an email to confirm a 1-hour window of when you can expect their arrival.

 You can expect your parcel to be collected between 8 am to 8 pm Monday to Friday, and between 8 am to 6 pm on Saturdays.
 We don’t collect parcels on Sundays or on bank holidays.

-If you’ve booked a Courier Collection and know that you won’t be available to hand your parcel to the driver, there are a number of options available:
+If you’ve booked a courier collection and know that you won’t be available to hand your parcel to the driver, there are a number of options available:

 I would like to rebook my collection for a more suitable date/ I would like to change the collection address